Next Article: Voting Rights

 Preemptive Right of First Offer

-Preemptive rights generally granted to preferred shareholders may be limited in certain respects.
+Preemptive rights are generally granted to preferred shareholders and may be limited in certain respects.
 Such limitations commonly include:

 - Major Investor – Rights of first offer apply to holders of a certain amount or percentage of shares (“Major Investors”).

 - Percentage Requirements – Basically, the pro-rata calculation is based upon the total number of preferred shares, rather than all common and common equivalent shares oustanding.

 - Qualified Issuances – The preemptive rights do not kick in under certain circumstances.
 Generally, if the situation does not qualify as an issuance for purposes of anti-dilution protection, then it is not an issuance for purpose of preemptive rights.